Denis-Tojaga/Denis-Tojaga/README.md

-- 👋 Software developer at @techbuddyab
+- 👋 Software developer at <a href="https://www.thebuddycompany.com/ ">The Buddy Company</a>
 - 📚 Software engineering student at Faculty of Information technologies �
 - 💬 Ask me about anything
 - 📌 2022 Goals: Contribute more and improve my skills